kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Hypselodoris infucata
 Tags			nudibranch 2014
 Description		Many nudibranchs use their brightly colored bodies to warn potential predators that they are full of distasteful chemicals.
-This is an alternative defence mechanisms to having a hard shell, which many other molluscs use as their primary protection.
+This is an alternative defence mechanisms to having a hard shell, which many other molluscs use as primary protection.

 DSC03814.jpg